store

 How does this medication work?
 What will it do for me?

-This combination product contains two medications: betamethasone and clotrimazole.
+This combination product contains 2 medications: betamethasone and clotrimazole.
 It is used to treat itchy, inflamed skin rashes caused by certain types of fungus (e.g., athlete's foot, jock itch, ringworm).
 Betamethasone belongs to the group of medications called corticosteroids and it works by decreasing inflammation.
 Clotrimazole belongs to the group of medications called antifungals and it works by killing certain types of fungus.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.